daxas-boop/google-homepage/README.md

-# PROJECT: HTML/CSS
+# PROJECT: HTML/CSS - Google Home Page
+## Overview
-Dummy google home page with css for the Odin Project.
+This project was created for the Javascript Fullstack curriculum on The Odin Project.